pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ## How to Integrate with Gutenberg/the WordPress Block Editor

-The WordPress Edge Integrations plugin doesn't have any block editor integration out of the box, but the API endpoints described above can be used as a foundation upon which to build blocks that meet the needs of your site and implementation.
+The WordPress Edge Integrations plugin does not have any block editor integration out of the box, but the API endpoints described above can be used as a foundation upon which to build blocks that meet the needs of your site and implementation.

 [Read more about blocks](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/writing-your-first-block-type/).